thecyberpreacher/cloud-project/Azure/Azure-Project_11.md

 ## Existing Environment. montero Environment

-montero has an AD DS forest named montero.com
+Montero has an AD DS forest named montero.com

 Existing Environment.
 Problem Statements

-cyber identifies the following issues:
+Cyber identifies the following issues:

 - Multiple users in the sales department have up to five devices.
 The sales department users report that sometimes they must contact the support department to join their devices to the Entra ID tenant because they have reached their device limit.
 - A recent security incident reveals that several users leaked their credentials, a suspicious browser was used for a sign-in, and resources were accessed from an anonymous IP address.